-Having a leaky gut can cause so many issues in the body and it is fast becoming a leading chronic health issue.
+Having a leaky gut can cause so many issues in the body that it is fast becoming a leading chronic health issue.
 Some of the problems caused are auto immune diseases, skin problems, allergies, asthma, autism, arthritis, SIRS and type 1 diabetes.

-Symptoms of leaky gut include:- inflammatory diseases, food sensitivities, auto immune diseases, malabsorbption of key nutrients such as Vitamin B12, magnesium and other enzymes, and mood disorders, including autism.
+Symptoms of leaky gut include: inflammatory diseases, food sensitivities, auto immune diseases, malabsorbption of key nutrients such as Vitamin B12, magnesium and other enzymes, and mood disorders, including autism.

 Healing A Leaky Gut:

-All this is a process that needs to be done either under the supervision of a professional or with proper understanding of it.
+All this is a process that needs to be done either under the supervision of a professional, or with proper understanding of it.